KPA Lawyers - January 6, 2021

 In the Ontario family law case of Yenovkian v.
 Gulian, 2019 ONSC 7279, Mr. Vem Yenovkian, engaged in years of cyberbullying against Ms. Sonia Gulian on websites, YouTube videos, online petitions and emails.
 The court made a determination on the issues of “the best interests of the children, a restraining order, child and spousal support, equalization and property issues, and a civil claim for intrusion on seclusion, intentional infliction of mental suffering, invasion of privacy, and punitive damages.”

-As I mentioned, "intrusion upon seclusion" and "intentional infliction of mental suffering" are civil torts.
-In that case, the court stated, at paragraphs 192 and 193, the court awarded $50,000 for intentional infliction of mental suffering and $100,000 for privacy torts (specifically "false light" and "public disclosure of private facts").
-You can learn more about privacy torts by clicking here.
+As I mentioned, “intrusion upon seclusion” and “intentional infliction of mental suffering” are civil torts.
+In that case, the court stated, at paragraphs 192 and 193, the court awarded $50,000 for intentional infliction of mental suffering and $100,000 for privacy torts (specifically “false light” and “public disclosure of private facts”).

 In another Ontario family law case of Montgomery v.
 Kenwell, 2017 ONSC 3107, the Jesse Archibald Kenwell violently abused the Applicant which left her with “permanent loss of hearing in her left ear… low self-esteem, social withdrawal, sleep deprivation and symptoms of depression and anxiety”.